- East Brunswick Public Schools

 - If the H.S. doesn't have the necessary infrastructure for TCUs, what is different about Churchill JHS that can accommodate TCUs?
 Will the school lose fields?

 Churchill has adequate land behind the north end of the building.
 Some existing field space will be lost until a permanent structure can be constructed to replace the Temporary Classroom Units (TCU’s).
-The Churchill site also allows the entire TCU structure to be paced closer to the building without reconstruction of roadways and parking surfaces.
+The Churchill site also allows the entire TCU structure to be placed closer to the building without reconstruction of roadways and parking surfaces.

 - What is the plan for hiring teachers?
 How many will be needed?
 Will teachers from the current 7th grade move to Churchill JHS?